Charleston County DUI Bail Information

 Charleston County Bail Process After DUI Arrest

-Being arrested for DUI in Charleston County, South Carolina, can be a frightening experience.
-One of your first priorities is likely getting out of jail.
-This guide provides a step-by-step explanation of the bail process in Charleston County, helping you understand your options and what to expect.
+Being arrested for DUI in Charleston County, South Carolina can be a stressful and confusing experience.
+One of the first things you'll likely be concerned about is getting out of jail.
+This guide provides a step-by-step overview of the bail process in Charleston County, explaining your options and what to expect.
+Bail is essentially a financial guarantee that you will appear in court as required.
+It allows you to be released from custody while your case is pending.

 Typical Bail Amounts for DUI